SConnolly1886/AWS-Site-to-Site-VPN/README.md

 A simulated on-prem environment will have the following:
 - 1 public subnet
 - 2 private subnets
-- 2 ubuntu routers (Strongswan) that you will connect through via VPN endpoints
+- 2 ubuntu routers with Strongswan (Router1 and Router2) that you will connect through via VPN endpoints

 ![image](https://user-images.githubusercontent.com/62077185/124508816-9936aa80-dd9e-11eb-9c68-8675b55b5402.png)